 Lakeland’s WCIE may be gone but the memory of FM 91 lives on in the minds of its former listeners, supporters, and staffers who still remember it as “their station.”
 Today (2010), the WCIE call letters live on in Tampa Bay at FM 91.5 in New Port Richey, owned by the Radio Training Network.

-WCIE on-air personalities from the mid 1970’s through the 1980’s were Barry Landis (PD), Stephen Winters (mornings and host of “Feedback”), Rita Christie (“Have a Jesus-filled day!”), Dave Kirby, Jim Gates, Dave Stewart, Danny Strader, Gary Parker, B.J.
-Harris, Alice Faye Redd, Rick Hoover and Bill Scott.
-Tom Trulson and Rick Thomas (Rick Elmhorst) delivered the news.
+WCIE on-air personalities from the mid 1970’s through the 1980’s were Paul Garber (PD), Jim Casey (chief engineer), Barry Landis (PD), Stephen Winters (news director; mornings and host of “Feedback”), Darlene Drew (news director), Rita Christie (“Have a Jesus-filled day!”), Rodger Roth (chief engineer), Lynn Miller Breidenbach (news director), Dave Kirby, Jim Gates (mornings), Dave Stewart, Danny Strader, Gary Parker, B.J.
+Harris, Alice Faye Redd, Rick Hoover (PD), Bill Scott (news), Kevin Wallace (music director).
+Tom Trulson (news), and Rick Thomas (Rick Elmhorst, news).
 Jim Campbell was general manager and Jon Hull served as station manager and program director.

 During WCIE’s final years, from 1992 to 1996, Rick Thomas managed the station.
 Others from this period include Dave Kirby (program director), Kevin MacKenzie, Bill Carl, Jim Mann, Mark Rider, Larry Wayne, J.D.
 Richards, Kevin Sikes and Sean Bart.